oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 The last part of this project is adding a search bar and integrating it with Elasticsearch to index data and fetch results.

-You’ll need to install the `laravel-elasticsearch` package, which wraps Elasticsearch's PHP package so it can be used easily in Laravel:
+You'll need to install the `laravel-elasticsearch` package, which wraps Elasticsearch's PHP package so it can be used easily in Laravel:

 ```bash
 composer require cviebrock/laravel-elasticsearch